HarshitaSingh198/Jalashaya/README.md

 - **Database:** We use a MySQL database to store user and provider data.
 - **APIs:** We use RESTful APIs to integrate with payment gateways and other third-party services.

-## Installation

-To install Jalashaya, follow these steps:

-1. Download the app from the [Google Play Store](#) (for Android).
-2. Register on the app using your mobile number and email address.
-3. Provide your location to find nearby water providers.
-4. Select your preferred water provider and place an order.

----

-Thank you for choosing Jalashaya!
-We are committed to providing you with the best water delivery service.